mp-czhang/mp-czhang.github.io/_clinical/clinical-ResidentDuty.md

 ---
 title: "General clinical duties"
 date: 2023-7-1
-excerpt: "Please click the title for a comprehensive introduction of my clinical duties."
+excerpt: "In my two-year residency, I have contributed significantly to the clinic.
+As a resident, I shoulder a wide range of responsibilities.
+Please click the title for a comprehensive introduction of my clinical duties."
 collection: clinical
 ---